-A = 100% - 92.5% A- = 92.4% - 89.5%

-B+ = 89.4% - 85.5% B = 85.4% - 74.5%

-C = 74.4% - 65.5% F = 65.4% - below
+A = 100% - 92.5% A- = 92.4% - 89.5% B+ = 89.4% - 86.5% B = 86.4% - 76.5% C = 76.4% - 66.5% F = 66.4% - below

-Individual faculty have the right to alter this grading scale to suit the needs of a course.
-Independent study courses can be either Pass/Fail or traditionally graded based on the agreement between the student and faculty member.

-The MSAT Program uses Miller's Pyramid of Clinical Competence as a general assessment framework.
+- Individual faculty have the right to alter this grading scale to suit the needs of a course.
+Independent study courses can be either Pass/Fail or traditionally graded based on the agreement between the student and faculty member. - The MSAT Program uses Miller's Pyramid of Clinical Competence as a general assessment framework.
 It takes different forms based on its application as a didactic or clinical tool.
 The program believes that using a consistent format allows the students, faculty, and preceptors to all view development and progress through the same lens.

 Didactic Assessments:

-- Students must achieve a score of ≥74.5% (B) in didactic courses to successfully complete the class.
-Students earning a score of 74.4% 65.5% (C) are required to successfully complete relevant remedial work.
-This remediation will be administered by program faculty.
-Successful remediation does not change a course grade. - Each didactic component of a relevant CAATE Curricular Standard is tracked by recording the student's level of competence on the Didactic Competence Inventory (DCI). - In general, didactic performance expectations as tracked on the DCI are: - By the end of year 1, relevant standards are expected to be evaluated as Beginner or higher. - By the end of year 2, relevant standards are expected to be evaluated as Advanced Beginner or higher. - It is possible that a student can achieve the expected cumulative score but have a specific area identified in the DCI that requires remediation; this remediation will be administered by program faculty.
+- Students must achieve a grade of ≥76.5% on didactic measures (equivalent to a grade of B or Beginner level) to pass any class.
+Students earning a grade of 76.4% 66.5% are required to complete relevant remediation. - Each didactic component of a relevant CAATE Curricular Standard is tracked for each student by recording their level of competence on the Didactic Competence Inventory (DCI). - In general, didactic performance expectations as tracked on the DCI are: - By the end of year 1, relevant standards should be evaluated as Beginner or higher. - o By the end of year 2, relevant standards should be evaluated as Competent or higher. - it is possible that a student can achieve a passing cumulative score but have a specific area identified in the DCI that requires remediation; this remediation will be administered by program faculty.